 At the time of writing this, my book on Folk Horror is a few weeks away from being printed.
 By the time you read this, however, it should be available to buy.
 I’ve written about the detail of the book earlier when it was due to be published late last year.
 However, I wanted to get a few words down again now that it is … Continue reading Folk Horror: Hours Dreadful and Things Strange

 “Thanks to TV and for the convenience of TV, you can only be one of two kinds of human beings, either a liberal or a conservative.” – Kurt Vonnegut.
 Rather like J.G.
 Ballard, Nigel Kneale had a certain knack of preempting future social, technological and cultural trends.
 Kneale’s work is perhaps less appreciated than Ballard’s because the medium he predominantly worked in, television, is far and … Continue reading Nigel Kneale and Fascism

 As recently announced, I have a book being released in January all about Folk Horror and its many related areas of interest.
 The book has been in the works for the last year or so though many of the arguments within have been growing now for several years.
 Though I’ll undoubtedly being doing the usual interview-esque things to coincide with the release in December and … Continue reading Folk Horror: Hours Dreadful and Things Strange (January, 2017)

 This presentation was originally given at the Folk Horror Revival day at The British Museum (16/02/2016).
 My thanks to the fellow admins of the Folk Horror Revival, especially Jim Peters and Andy Paciorek.
 There’s an overt connection between analogue technology and the narratives surrounding paranormal activity in British horror, especially when made during the 1970s.
-No doubt there are connections between the interest in such … Continue reading The Ghost In The Grain – Folk Horror Revival @ The British Museum (16/10/2016).
+No doubt there are connections between the interest in such … Continue reading The Ghost In The Grain: Analogue Hauntings of the 1970s